tensorflow/docs/site/en/api_docs/python/tf/summary/FileWriter.md

     max_queue=10,
     flush_secs=120,
     graph_def=None,
-    filename_suffix=None,
-    session=None
+    filename_suffix=None
 )
 ```

-Creates a `FileWriter`, optionally shared within the given session.
+Creates a `FileWriter` and an event file.

-Typically, constructing a file writer creates a new event file in `logdir`.
+On construction the summary writer creates a new event file in `logdir`.
 This event file will contain `Event` protocol buffers constructed when you
 call one of the following functions: `add_summary()`, `add_session_log()`,
 `add_event()`, or `add_graph()`.